This page lists the most applicable state crimes addressing stalking.

 entering, etc. Check your state code or consult with your local prosecutor about

 other charges that might apply in a particular case.

 To see the most recent legislative updates for this state, please click Stalking Legislative Updates.

 Stalking Tex.
 Penal Code § 42.072.
 Stalking.
 (2014)

-(1) constitutes an offense under Section 42.07, or the actor knows or reasonably believes the other person will
+(1) constitutes an offense under Section 42.07, or that the actor knows or reasonably should know the other person will regard as threatening:

 (A) bodily injury or death

 for the other person;

 bodily injury or death for a member of the other person's family or household